FatemaAhmedKhalil/FatemaAhmedKhalil/README.md

 # About Me
-a fresh graduate Communication Engineer with a passion for Embedded Systems.
+a Fresh Graduate Communication Engineer with a passion for Embedded Systems.
 I’ve dedicated my academic and project work to mastering embedded development, with a focus on microcontrollers, real-time systems, and hardware-software integration.

 I have a solid understanding of automotive systems and Embedded Linux, and I’m eager to bring my skills to the cutting-edge of embedded technology.
 My journey in embedded systems has fueled my interest in low-level programming, firmware development, and creating efficient, optimized solutions for complex systems.